jub0t/RoCAT/README.md

-   info      Display information about the cli. whoami    Uses your cookie from the file and fetches account/bot info. download  Download classic clothing from roblox catalogue and save them for later upload start     Start uploading the stored clothing. help, h   Shows a list of commands or help for one command
+   info      Display information about the cli. whoami    Uses your cookie from the file and fetches account/bot info. download  Download classic clothing from roblox catalogue and save them for later upload upload    Start uploading the stored clothing. help, h   Shows a list of commands or help for one command

 GLOBAL OPTIONS: